kumaresra/hire/UX-UI-Developer-Job_Description.md

 ## Requirement:
 -	Engineering degree with 8+ years of experience in application software product development.
--	A minimum of 3 years of experience leading technical teams
 -	A minimum of 8 years industry technical experience working on consumer facing User Interfaces.
 -	Strong knowledge of UI technologies such as HTML, CSS, and Javascript, Bootstrap, JavaScript frameworks (full stack development).
 -	Thorough understanding of all phases of software development lifecycle, specifically Agile/Scrum.